Mark Ravenhill’s Shopping and Fucking hit British theatre like a…

+Keith Flint, the iconic lead singer of The Prodigy has died aged 49.
 The Prodigy were formed by Liam Howlett in 1990 and are arguably the UK’s ruling dance act.
-In addition to selling over 25 million records worldwide, the group has won two Brit Awards, three MTV Video Music Awards, two Kerrang!
-Awards and five MTV Europe Music Awards.
 They’re a monstrously thrilling live act and they’re my deaf brother’s favourite band, says Stewart Who?
+Keith was unique, compulsive viewing and few performers could match his deminic energy.

 I’ll never forget the first time I heard The Prodigy’s ‘Charly’.
 It came blasting through the speakers of a pub in Manchester that had been turned into a spontaneous rave.
 I’d taken pity on an alcoholic, slightly podgy Goth boy in my drama class.
 ‘You need a night out,’ I said, convincing him to get on a train from Liverpool to the city undergoing a rave revolution.